makersacademy/chitter-challenge/docs/setup.md

   ON m.user_id = u.id;
 ```

-*Test database will automatically setup when run rspec
+*Test database, tables and views will automatically setup when run rspec